KBNLwikimedia/kbnlwikimedia.github.io/AlbaAmicorum/AlbumAmicorumJacobHeyblocq/reuse/README.md

 From the [JSON response of the API](https://commons.wikimedia.org/w/api.php?action=query&generator=categorymembers&gcmlimit=500&gcmnamespace=6&gcmtitle=Category:Contributors_to_the_album_amicorum_Jacobus_Heyblocq&format=json) and using this [Python script](scripts/bijdragersAAJH-smoelenboek-CommonsAPI.py) we can generate a [basic HTML image gallery/smoelenboek of contributors](https://kbnlwikimedia.github.io/AlbaAmicorum/AlbumAmicorumJacobHeyblocq/reuse/bijdragersAAJH-smoelenboek-CommmonsAPI.html).
 The resulting HTML page looks like this:

 [<img src="https://kbnlwikimedia.github.io/AlbaAmicorum/AlbumAmicorumJacobHeyblocq/reuse/images/Contributors to the album amicorum Jacobus Heyblocq - Smoelenboek - CommmonsAPI - 31-12-2020.png" width="800" align="left"/>](https://kbnlwikimedia.github.io/AlbaAmicorum/AlbumAmicorumJacobHeyblocq/reuse/bijdragersAAJH-smoelenboek-CommmonsAPI.html)
 <br clear="all"/>

+Disadvantage of this approach: Wikimedians can adjust categorizations on Commons as they see fit.
+As a result, images can disappear from the above API call, or multiple images of 1 particular contributor can appear in the JSON response.
+In other words, the number of images in the resulting facebook can change, without one noticing.

 ### 2) SPARQL-query op Wikidata
 <br clear="all"/>